 When it comes to treating chronic insomnia there are several approaches.

 Doctors will generally take a two-part approach in treating insomnia.
-Lifestyle changes in regard to your diet and sleep habits will be implemented to support good sleep.
+Lifestyle changes regarding your diet and sleep habits will be implemented to support good sleep.

-This is only a short-term solution to help get you sleeping again.
+This is only a short-term solution to help get you back to sleep.

-Regardless of the nature of your insomnia, it's a good bet that some lifestyle changes are going to be at the top of the list for your insomnia treatments.
+Regardless of the nature of your insomnia, it's a good bet that some lifestyle changes are going to be at the top of your list for your insomnia treatments.

--Whether they're prescribed by your doctor or otherwise; your lifestyle, especially your daily exercise, your eating and drinking, as well as television and internet habits can play an important role in how well you sleep each night.
+-Whether they're prescribed by your doctor or otherwise; Your lifestyle, especially your daily exercise, your eating and drinking, as well as television and internet habits can play an important role in how you sleep each night.

-This is known as your sleep hygiene; or the preservation of your health through the control of all behavioral and environmental factors that precede your bedtime, and it’s a big factor here.
+This is known as your sleep hygiene; or the preservation of your health through the control of all the behavioral and environmental factors that predicted your bedtime, and it's a big factor here.

 -It can and quite often does, interfere with a good sound sleep.

 -How well you slept last night has a huge impact on how you feel, both emotionally and physically, and on how you perform throughout your day.

 If you’re having a hard time getting yourself to sleep lately, try applying some of the lifestyle changes in the following list of changes, for a little insomnia self-help.